New Zealand Film Commission: Film financing and marketing

-Films funded by the Commission

-The page List of New Zealand Feature Films shows which were funded by the commission.

 Film On Demand

 In 2014 the New Zealand Film Commission launched a transactional video on demand service, NZ Film On Demand.
 The site features NZ films for rent and purchase, with a library of films that will grow over time.
 The underlying technology of the platform was developed by Hamilton, New Zealand based company Indiereign.

 Records

 The main classes of records held include: